boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 Customer terminating points are provided with a set of information (e.g., IP address/prefix) to successfully be able to send and receive traffic over a network attachment.
-A comprehensive list of provisioning parameters that are available on the PE-side of a network attachment is documented in {{?I-D.ietf-opsawg-ntw-attachment-circuit}}.
+A comprehensive list of provisioning parameters that are available on the PE-side of a network attachment is specified in {{?I-D.ietf-opsawg-ntw-attachment-circuit}}.

 The required set of parameters to provision a network attachment is a function of the service offering.
 For example, a very limited set of parameters is required for mass-market service offering while a more elaborated set is required for Enterprise services (e.g., Layer 2 VPN {{?RFC9291}}).

-{{sec-blob}} defines a set parameters that can be used by networks to share the rate-limit policies applied on a network attachment.
+{{sec-blob}} defines a set parameters that can be used by networks to share the rate-limit policies applied on a network attachment: Throuput Advice.
 The set of parameters are independent of the address family.

 This document does not assume nor preclude any specific signaling protocol to share the throuput advices.
 These parameters are independent of the channel that is used by hosts to discover such policies.

 Whether host-to-network, network-to-host, or both policies are returned in a throuput advice is deployment specific.
 All these combinations are supported in this document.

-One more throuput advice instances may be returned for a given traffic direction.
+Also, one more throuput advice instances may be returned for a given traffic direction.
+Each of these instances may cover a specific traffic category.

-The document leverages existing technologies for configuring policies in provider networks. {{sec-overview}} provides an overview of how inbound policies are enforced in ingress network nodes.
-Specifically, the reader should refer to {{?RFC2697}}, {{?RFC2698}}, and {{?RFC4115}} for examples of how various combinations of Committed Information Rate (EIR)/Committed Burst Size (CBS)/Excess Information Rate (EIR)/Excess Burst Size (EBS)/Peak Information Rate (PIR)/Peak Burst Size (PBS) are used for policing.
+The document leverages existing technologies for configuring policies in provider networks. {{sec-overview}} provides a brief overview of how inbound policies are enforced in ingress network nodes.
+The reader may refer to {{?RFC2697}}, {{?RFC2698}}, and {{?RFC4115}} for examples of how various combinations of Committed Information Rate (EIR), Committed Burst Size (CBS), Excess Information Rate (EIR), Excess Burst Size (EBS), Peak Information Rate (PIR), and Peak Burst Size (PBS) are used for policing.
 Typically:

 * A Single-Rate, Three-Color Marker {{?RFC2697}} uses CIR, CBS, and EBS.
 * A Dual-Rate, Three-Color Marker {{?RFC2698}} uses CIR, CBS, PIR, and PBS.

 # What's Out?

-This document does not make any assumption about the type of the network (fixed, cellular, etc.) that terminates a network attachment.
+This document does not make any assumption about:

+* The type of the network (fixed, cellular, etc.) that terminates a network attachment.
-Likewise, the document does not make any assumption about the services or applications that are delivered over a network attachment.
+* The services or applications that are delivered over a network attachment.
 Whether one or multiple services are bound to the same network attachment is deployment specific.
+* How the throughput advice is computed/set.

-Applications will have access to all throuput advice instances and will, thus, adjust their behavior as a function of scope and traffic category indicated in a policy (all traffic, streaming, etc.).
-An application that couples multiple flow types will adjust each flow type to be consistent with the specific policy for the relevant traffic category.
+Applications will have access to all throuput advice instances and would, thus, adjust their behavior as a function of scope and traffic category indicated in a throughput policy (all traffic, streaming, etc.).
+An application that couples multiple flow types would adjust each flow type to be consistent with the specific policy for the relevant traffic category.

 Likewise, a host with multiple network attachments may use the discovered throuput advice instances over each network attachment to decide how to distribute its flows over these network attachments (prefer a network attachment to place an application session, migrate connection, etc.).
 That's said, this document does not make any recommendation about how a receiving host uses the discovered policy.